...

 Overview

-• Cho La Pass, is one of the main three high passes of the Everest region.
+• Cho La Pass (5,420m), one of the three main high passes of the Everest region.

 • Sagarmatha National Park, recognized by UNESCO.

-• Rare spotting of Himalayan pheasants, Monals, Snow Leopards, Red Pandas, and Himalayan Tahr.
+• Rare spotting of Himalayan pheasants, Monals, Himalayan Tahr, and even chances of Snow Leopard or Red Panda.

 Day 01Arrival Day in Kathmandu